Jwaya SC: Jwaya

-The club traces its origins to the football club of Bint Jbeil, a southern Lebanese city.
-Following financial and logistical difficulties faced by Bint Jbeil's club amid regional instability, particularly due to the Israeli aggression on southern Lebanon in 2024, coach Hussein Soufan led an initiative to preserve the team.
-With support from the Saad family in Jwaya – particularly Wissam Saad, who later became club president – the club was restructured, relocated to Jwaya, and rebranded as Jwaya SC.
+Following financial and logistical difficulties faced by the club, particularly after the Israeli attacks on southern Lebanon, head coach Hussein Soufan oversaw its relocation to Jwaya in 2024.
+With support from the Saad family, including future club president Wissam Saad, the club was restructured and renamed Jwaya SC.

-With renewed financial backing, the club signed experienced players including Ali Hamam, Adnan Melhem, and Karim Abou Zeid, aiming for promotion to the Lebanese Premier League.
-Jwaya earned promotion for the first time in the 2024–25 season, finishing first in the Second Division with 30 points, ahead of Mabarra.
-The club secured the title following a decisive win against Tripoli on the final matchday.
+Ahead of the 2024–25 season, the club signed experienced players including Ali Hamam, Adnan Melhem, and Karim Abou Zeid, aiming for promotion to the Lebanese Premier League.
+Jwaya won the Lebanese Second Division with 30 points, finishing ahead of Mabarra to secure promotion to the Lebanese Premier League for the first time.